 Jacob Kushner writes about migration, global health, conflict and extremism, and he investigates foreign aid, corruption and extrajudicial killings in East/Central Africa and the Caribbean.

 Originally from Milwaukee, Wisconsin, Jacob graduated from the University of Wisconsin – Madison with a B.A. in journalism and Latin American studies.
-He spent two years reporting from Haiti and the Dominican Republic, where his work focused on immigration, politics and post-earthquake aid.
+He spent two years reporting from Haiti and the Dominican Republic, and he speaks fluent Spanish, conversational Haitian Creole, and basic German and French.

 His journalism has appeared in The New York Times Magazine, National Geographic, VQR, Outside Magazine, the Atavist, the ICIJ, Pacific Standard, NewYorker.com, VICE Magazine, The Guardian, Foreign Policy, The Nation, WIRED, Playboy, Newsweek, OZY, the Associated Press, the L.A.
 Times, Guernica, Moment Magazine, the Christian Science Monitor and elsewhere.
 Several of his investigations have been supported by the Pulitzer Center on Crisis Reporting.